Sébastien Cherruet

 Yannick Sutter

-The publication of this book was made possible with the support of the French Ministry of Culture, the PUCA, the Normandy Region, the ATE Laboratory (ENSA Normandie), the Arts, Civilization and History of Europe Laboratory - Arche - UMR 3400 (ENSA Strasbourg), ENSA Clermont-Ferrant and ENSA Bretagne.
+The publication of this book was made possible thanks to the support of the Ministry of Culture, PUCA, the Normandy Region, the ATE laboratory (ENSA Normandie), the Arts, Civilization, and History of Europe laboratory – Arche – UMR 3400 (ENSA Strasbourg), ENSA Clermont-Ferrant, and ENSA Brittany.

 More information on the book HERE